kumarpillai1/sportsbook/README.md

 # Sportsbook UI Automation Test

 To Run the test, please download the maven dependencies.
+Add a maven project
 To run via maven, mvn clean install , or mvn clean test.

 Technologies used: